Hazard: Taking Ronaldo’s shirt at Real Madrid isn’t easy | Goal.com

 Although Ronaldo, the club’s all-time leading goalscorer, was sold to Juventus in the summer of 2018, Madrid elected not to replace their superstar in that same period and have been bereft of a Galactico of that standing since.

-Hazard has arrived to fill that void, but with seven matches under his belt, he has managed only two goals and two assists.
+Hazard has arrived to fill that void, but with seven matches under his belt, he has managed only one goal and two assists.

 Wearing Ronaldo’s iconic No.7 shirt, which went to Mariano Diaz last season, has only built up the expectation on the 28-year-old, who has thus far failed to deliver.